Amy’s Artistic History

 Hey there, I’m Amy and I’m a multi-disciplinary artist from Edmonton, Alberta.
 I had a life changing spinal accident in my youth and it left me partially invisible, disabled, in chronic pain, with multiple health problems that arose from the accident.
 But I haven’t let that stop me from making the artwork and character concepts I see in my head.
 I capture my work with my other passion, photography and video.
 I make what I’m able to with a mixture of traditional and modern techniques on everything from metal, leather, paper, fabric, clay, wood to even photography.
 My lead studio hand and husband, Tanner, works with me to bring my ideas to life and to create many of the pieces you see on our website or at shows.
-I knew what I wanted to be since I was 5 years old; a designer and fine craft artist, and I’ve spent my life gaining the skill set to create the items I’ve daydreamed about.
+I knew what I wanted to be since I was 5 years old; "an artist," and I’ve spent my life gaining the skill set to create the items I’ve daydreamed about.
 I spent most of my life learning and developing my own techniques, tools, processes and skills (often which are work arounds for my disability) which I then taught to my best friend, and now husband, who works with me full time creating the pieces, Tanner.
-My work is as much driven by my love of fantasy, mythology and history and the natural beauty found in Canada as it is by the unique stories and concepts, written by Tanner and I, to accompany each new piece.
-As the depth of my concepts grew I honed my photography skill set in order to capture my creations coming to life and, complete the creative circle I envisioned: written story or poem, development and creation of physical pieces, bringing everything to life visually through creative photography and digital art.
+I am of mixed Polish and Cree descent.
+Which weaves uniques characteristics into my work.

 To see more of our photographic images please click here.